Creating and Deploying Functions

 - Click the name of the new repository.
 You see details of the image that's been pushed to Oracle Cloud Infrastructure Registry

-(Optional) Use the Console to confirm that the function has been deployed to Oracle Functions successfully:
+(Optional) Use the Console to confirm that the function has been deployed to OCI Functions successfully:

 - In the Console, open the navigation menu and click Developer Services.
 Under Functions, click Applications.

 Select the compartment specified in the Fn Project CLI context (see Creating an Fn Project CLI Context to Connect to Oracle Cloud Infrastructure).

 The Applications page shows the applications in the compartment, including the one you specified in the